More from year 1968

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 On this day, the Apple press office announced that The Beatles would play three successive nights and record a live TV show, from December 14 to 23, 1968.
 The news was reported by the music magazines New Musical Express and Melody Maker.
-The venue at this stage could be the London Roundhouse.
+At this stage, the London Roundhouse was considered.

 We’ll set one day when we’ll say, ‘This is the show,’ but we’ll do one day when we do a dress rehearsal and another rehearsal.
 We should do it about three times and, probably, the middle one will have the most for it.
 Then, see if there’s anyone around who can play piano or anything, and we’ll just get them up and we can have a gig.John Lennon – From “The Beatles: Off the Record” by Keith Badman